A Very Cold Case

 I can make up these little vignettes for everywhere I’ve been around the world, then if I can attract the attention of the right publisher they’ll contract me to revisit the sites of the imaginary murders and conduct further imaginary investigations from my imaginary Cold Case file and write imaginative stories about each and every one.
 They will pay me in imaginary money and therein lies the problem.

 I’ve never tried to describe a murder scene before so maybe this is enough for one day.
 This kind of writing is probably not my cup of tea since I’ve never worked as a journalist, crime reporter, medical professional or been part of M16.
 I must have read hundreds of descriptions of crime scenes over the years though and watched enough NCIS and Law and Order to have absorbed a dictionary of details.

 There you have it…Murder site #1 on the Scandinavian crime fiction tour.
 I cannot remember enough to make it very atmospheric.
-So moving right along to my next visit to Iceland in 2012 (and next body!) will enable me to fill in many atmospheric details.
+So moving right along to my next visit to Iceland in 2012 (and next body!) will enable me to fill that void.

 But not today.
 Matthew finally had his second car crash at about 12:30 this morning and I’m too tired for more disaster.